vmware-tanzu/velero/site/content/docs/v1.9/customize-installation.md

   source <(velero completion zsh)
   ```

-If you have an alias for kubectl, you can extend shell completion to work with that alias:
+If you have an alias for velero, you can extend shell completion to work with that alias:

   ```shell
   echo 'alias v=velero' >>~/.zshrc echo 'complete -F __start_velero v' >>~/.zshrc
   ```

-After reloading your shell, kubectl autocompletion should be working.
+After reloading your shell, velero autocompletion should be working.

 If you get an error like `complete:13: command not found: compdef`, then add the following to the beginning of your `~/.zshrc` file: